rajatmodi62/rajatmodi62.github.io/assets/failure.md

     -> where i lost:
       -> he asked why do you work on part-wholes if the rest of world has moved on?
         - i said bcoz hinton told so..
-        -> hinton is not your advisor..
+        -> he said: hinton is not your advisor..
-        - clash of the egos.
+        - clash of the titans (egos).
       -> write research statement
         - me: no, deepminds research is different, so u guys see alignment... didnt sit well.
     result: reject.